rucek/rucek.github.io/source/_posts/2015-09-10-ssl-client-certificates-on-the-jvm.markdown

 ## Summary

 Hopefully, this post has shed some light on the not-so-common scenario of a secure JVM client authenticating itself with a certificate and private key.
+You should now be able to seamlessly implement this kind of authentication in your JVM application.